IGITUGraz/LSM/README.md

 ## Usage

 After cloning this repository locally, run `pip install .` in the working copy.
+Requires a working installation of the [NEST simulator](http://www.nest-initiative.org).